Ryanjoo18/undergrad-math/README.md

-# Fons: A University Mathematics Source
+# Undergraduate Mathematics

-Welcome to Fons!
-(Latin for "source" or "fountain")

-This book is a collection of notes on core university-level mathematics concepts, designed to be a continuous wellspring of knowledge for your studies.
-Just as a fountain provides a constant flow of water, Fons aims to be a reliable source to quench your thirst for mathematical understanding.
+This book is a collection of notes on core undergraduate-level mathematics concepts.

 ## Author's Background